 By the end of 2019, however, forcing everything into one final print, felt both constraining–there was still a before and after crucial to the context and content of my work, and static–despite the immersive quality of my prints, I wanted to further enliven them with movement and motion.

-This January I started taking photographs in the Jordan Homestead, a Frenchman Bay Conservancy preserve in Ellsworth, Maine.
-By March, the stills morphed into videos, and over the last six months, I shot and worked these videos into, Sanctuary,
+During January, 2020, I started taking photographs in the Jordan Homestead, a Frenchman Bay Conservancy preserve in Ellsworth, Maine.
+By March, the stills morphed into videos, and over the next six months, I shot and worked these videos into, Sanctuary,

 a thirty minute film that reflects my experience of the place, which became a zone of refuge, and the project, an antidote and repudiation of the destructive currents swirling about us.Sanctuary